 We adjusted our process to not just rely on the update date, but also check if the parent place has changed, so the moved content item and all its supporting binary files (attachments, images, etc.) would get moved to the new SharePoint site properly.
 If the content items have related comments or messages, these also get pulled into the new Jive place.

-These code changes to our Jive to Office 365 migration tools now ensure that content moved in Jive to new place locations are migrated properly to the new SharePoint site(s) during the second pass or delta migration, and this is a great example of how we are constantly improving our Jive to Office 365 migration tools to adapt to our customer needs.
+These code changes to our Jive to Microsoft 365 migration tools now ensure that content moved in Jive to new place locations are migrated properly to the new SharePoint site(s) during the second pass or delta migration, and this is a great example of how we are constantly improving our Jive to Microsoft 365 migration tools to adapt to our customer needs.
 We had a customer that needed to consolidate content and capture personal blog posts after the two-pass migration had already started and we were able to make it happen.